wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-windows-sql-automated-patching.md

 |**Patch Category**|Important|The category of updates to download and install.|

 ## Configuration in the Portal
-You can use the Azure Portal to configure Automated Patching during provisioning or for existing VMs.
+You can use the Azure portal to configure Automated Patching during provisioning or for existing VMs.

 ### New VMs
-Use the Azure Portal to configure Automated Patching when you create a new SQL Server Virtual Machine in the Resource Manager deployment model.
+Use the Azure portal to configure Automated Patching when you create a new SQL Server Virtual Machine in the Resource Manager deployment model.

 In the **SQL Server settings** blade, select **Automated patching**.
 The following Azure portal screenshot shows the **SQL Automated Patching** blade.